 Otherwise – if you’ve shaved before, you should be good to go for it!

 What is the best angle to use them at — l would like to know the technique and the best way to use it.

 Honestly, although they might seem intimidating at first, you really use them exactly like your current razor.
-Hold the handle at a 45-degree angle and gently slide across the skin.
+Hold the handle at no more than a 30-degree angle and gently slide across the skin.
 Our biggest recommendation would be to hold them lighter on your skin and use long strokes rather than quick, hard, short strokes.

 Trying to implement a zero waste lifestyle and these razors are the perfect solution!
 One of my only concerns is storing the blade and having to assembly each time.
 I’m scared of cuts!
 What can I do?